nataliamoran/u-team-up/README.md

 In your Profile, you can also view your applications (teams you've applied to) and invitations (teams that have invited you).

-### Team Profile

-Here, you can view the team name, description, and their quiz questions for application.
-If part of the team, you can edit the team information by clicking of Edit Team Profile.
-You can view Team Calendar and Team Applications, by clicking on the respective button.

-### Search Teams

-You can search for teams existing on the app, by entering team info.
-Clicking join on the search results will take you to the team profile page.

-### Search Students

-You can search for students existing on the app, by entering student info.

 ### Your Inbox

 Your messages.